sinlesscoder/MageAI-ETL-Pipeline/README.md

 - Creating a web-based dashboard to visualize the extracted and transformed data.

-## Contact Information

-If you have any questions, suggestions, or would like to discuss collaboration, feel free to contact me at your.email@example.com.

 Thank you for checking out my AliExpress Data Extraction and ETL Pipeline project!
 Your feedback is highly appreciated.